The rolling tangent space, a forgotten vision on parallel transport and geodesics: Acknowledgements

 \section{Acknowledgements}

+We are indebted to R.~Tazzioli for her invaluable help with the historical details and references.
 During the preparation of this manuscript the first author was supported by a scholarship of the IKS graduate programme of the University of Lille.
 The second author acknowledges the support of the CDP C2EMPI, as well as the French State under the France-2030 programme, the University of Lille, the Initiative of Excellence of the University of Lille, the European Metropolis of Lille for their funding and support of the R-CDP-24-004-C2EMPI project.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}